-After visit 2, we would like you to attend every two weeks for the first month, then every 4 weeks for the two months after this.
-After this, you will need to come every 8 weeks, until your study treatment stops.
-You will take the study treatment for a total of 36 weeks (approximately 9 months).
-We will then ask you to attend every 12 weeks for the rest of the study.
+After visit 2, we would like you and your child to attend every two weeks for the first month, then every 4 weeks for the two months after this.
+After this, you will need to come every 8 weeks, until your child's study treatment stops.
+Your child will take the study treatment for a total of 36 weeks (approximately 9 months).
+We will then ask you and your child to attend every 12 weeks for the rest of the study.
 The whole study will last for 61 weeks (approximately 15 months).
 Please see the timeline on page 4 for the schedule of the study visits.

-If you are in the group that receives methotrexate, then you will need to attend one more visit for the study at week 2 for a blood test.
-This is to check how you are getting on with the medicine and whether it is OK to increase to the full treatment dose.
+If your child is in the group that receives methotrexate, then they will need to attend one more visit for the study at week 2 for a blood test.
+This is to check how they are getting on with the medicine and whether it is OK to increase to the full treatment dose.

-You will be asked to complete a diary whilst you are taking part in the study.
-The diary will ask you to record how your eczema has been in the last week, whether you needed to use any additional treatments or needed to see any healthcare professionals for your eczema.
+You will be asked to complete a diary for your child whilst they are taking part in the study.
+The diary will ask you to record how your child's eczema has been in the last week, whether they needed to use any additional treatments or needed to see any healthcare professionals for their eczema.

-You will also be asked to record when you have taken the study medicine and if you have experienced any side effects.
-You will be asked whether you needed any time off due to your eczema and whether you have had any skin infections.
+You will also be asked to record when they have taken the study medicine and if they have experienced any side effects.
+You will be asked whether your child needed any time off due to eczema and whether they have had any skin infections.